-Many people have the misconception that the porcelain tiles very different from the ceramic tiles.
-In real, porcelain tiles are a type of ceramic tiles which are mostly used for flooring and walling purposes with an absorption rate of around 0.5%.
+Many people have the misconception that the porcelain tiles are different from the ceramic tiles.
+However in reality, porcelain tiles are a type of ceramic tiles which are mostly used for flooring and walling purposes with an absorption rate of around 0.5%.

 A disadvantage is that these tiles can’t be replaced in a corner if they are chipped because of the distinct colour difference and therefore one should be careful while cutting porcelain tile and installing it.

-What are the Best Methods for Cutting Porcelain Tile?
+6 Best Methods For Cutting Porcelain Tile

 A wet tile saw is the most impeccable tool that can cut the porcelain tile but because of the price and also the effort that is to be invested, it is usually preferred for hardcore jobs than the regular household jobs or the petty jobs we do.

 The tools that are generically used to cut the porcelain tile are:

 - Angle Grinder